-If God has called you to give either large amounts or smaller very real sacrifices then you may like to think about this advice from our twenty-seven years of experience, and possibly save yourself from a lot of disappointment.
-DCI is a not a fund-raising organization rather we are a gathering point for givers and generosity for the benefit of the lost, the last and the least of the world.
-Our news page is here.
+If God has called you to give either large amounts or smaller very real sacrifices then you may like to think about this advice from our forty-five years of experience, and possibly save yourself from a lot of disappointment.
+DCI is a not a fund-raising organization, rather we are a gathering point for a small circle of friends who are also givers and who are committed to the benefit of the lost, the last and the least of the world.
+Our home page is here.

 1. Watch out for sob-stories and spiritual arm-twisting